 Let’s be clear…

-No specific combination of ingredients will make the perfect all around raised garden soil.
-What you put into your soil depends very much upon what you plan to plant and your local climate.
+No specific combination of ingredients will make the perfect raised garden soil.
+What you put into the soil depends a lot on what you plan to plant and your local climate.

 Additionally, gear the soil texture toward your local weather conditions.
-For example if you live in a very arid and dry climate, you will want a soil mix that will retain moisture with good capillary action.
-On the other hand, if you live in a very rainy and damp area you will want to create raised garden soil allowing for good drainage.
+For example, if you live in an arid, dry climate, you want a soil mix that retains moisture with good capillary action.

 Soil Mixture For Raised Beds Begins With A Good Basic Soil Mix

-One good way to start “building” out fertile soil… begins by making a 50-50 mix of high quality compost and screened topsoil.
+One way to start “building” out fertile soil… begins by making a 50-50 mix of high-quality compost and screened topsoil.

-When you blend the compost and screened topsoil together thoroughly, you will have a nice basic soil mixture you can amend to suit your specific climate and plant needs.
+When the compost and screened topsoil are thoroughly blended together, you have an excellent basic soil blend to amend to suit your specific climate and plant needs.

-For a more quickly draining blend of compost, you can create a three-part mix.
-For this coarse mixture, combine equal parts of:
+Use a three-part mix soil recipe for a more quick draining blend of compost.
+For this coarse mixture, combine equal parts of the following:

 - Horticultural Coarse Vermiculite